bkleinen/bkleinen.github.io/classes/ws2020/info3/labs/lab-04-testing.md

 ### Equivalence Classes
 2. Using the black-box methodology, what are the equivalence classes for testing *a method that determines the absolute value of an integer*?
 Don't look at the code yet.
 3. Now check out [`absolute.java`](https://gl-imi.f4.htw-berlin.de/info3-code-stubs-and-samples/lab04-testing/lib/number.js).
 For a white-box test, what would be test cases covering each branch?
 4. Based on your analysis, define suitable test cases for `absolute.js` and implement them with jest in the `test` folder.
 Report on the results.
+5. Lint and correct your code: `npm lint number.test.js`.

 ### Black Box Tests
-5. **Black-box test**: Look at the following grading scale (which is not the grading scale for this course).
+6. **Black-box test**: Look at the following grading scale (which is not the grading scale for this course).

 | Points | Grade | ECTS | Points | Grade | ECTS |
 |:-------|:------|:-----|:-------|:------|:-----|